Sufficient Magnesium For Optimal Health

 - Facial tics

 How does this concern our teeth?

-If we are not getting sufficient magnesium from our diet, it doesn’t matter how much calcium we consume – our teeth can only form hard enamel if adequate amounts of magnesium are available to send the calcium to your teeth and bones.
+If we are not getting sufficient magnesium from our diet, it doesn’t matter how much calcium we consume.
+Our teeth are only able to form hard enamel if adequate amounts of magnesium are available.
 Researchers have found that even a minor ongoing deficiency of magnesium can lead to a significant amount of bone loss.
-About 50-60% of the magnesium found in the human body is found in our bones and teeth.
-So you can see just how important sufficient magnesium is for proper function and survival.
+Your teeth and bones hold 50-60% of the magnesium found in your body, so you can see the importance of sufficient amounts for whole-body health.

 Foods that are most beneficial are dark leafy vegetables, legumes, nuts, seeds, and whole grains.
-Making these foods a part of your daily diet is the best way to lower your risk of a magnesium deficiency.
+Make these foods a part of your daily diet to lower your risk of a magnesium deficiency.